COVID-19 and aPL Antibodies: Frequently Asked Questions

-In a non-peer reviewed letter, Zhang Y et al1 recently described three severely ill COVID-19 patients with multisystem thrombosis and ischemic strokes and prior risk factors for cardiovascular disease who were found to have aPL Abs, specifically anticardiolipin IgA and anti-beta-2 glycoprotein-I IgG and IgA antibodies.
+Early in the pandemic, Dr. Yan Zhang and colleagues described three severely ill COVID-19 patients with multisystem thrombosis and ischemic strokes and prior risk factors for cardiovascular disease who were found to have aPL Abs, specifically anticardiolipin IgA and anti-beta-2 glycoprotein-I IgG and IgA antibodies.
 The degree of antibody positivity (e.g. titer) was not reported.
 No lupus anticoagulants were detected in these three patients.
 The authors did not report if other aPL Ab antigenic assays were performed.

 Should all COVID-19 patients be tested for antiphospholipid antibodies (aPL Ab)?

 No. It is well described that aPL Ab can arise transiently at times of acute infection, inflammation, or thrombosis.
 This is the reason for the 12-week interval recommended by ISTH guidelines for repeat confirmatory laboratory testing to diagnose the antiphospholipid syndrome.
-At the current time, there are only VERY limited data on aPL Ab in COVID-19 and it is unclear if they represent an epiphenomenon or are actually involved in any hemostatic abnormalities seen in COVID-19 disease.
+At the current time, it remains unclear if aPL Ab represent an epiphenomenon or are actually involved in any hemostatic abnormalities seen in COVID-19 disease.
 Thus we strongly recommend against routine testing for aPL Ab in COVID-19 patients, unless clinically indicated by prior history or as part of a research protocol.